altanner/graphical-data-apps/site-build/content/posts/04charts.md

 Save your file, and explore the visual!
 Investigate what the icons at the top right of your chart do.
 Double-clicking the chart resets, if you get lost, or click the "rescale" button (it is visible when you mouse over the chart, in the top right).

 ### Customising our chart
-This is a good start, but Plotly can do much better than this!
-Given there is more information in our dataframe, we use this to convey more.
-Let's colour our dots, using the Continent as our colouring key.
+This is a good start, but let's explore more of the parameters that `px.scatter()` can take.
+Let's colour our dots, using the Continent column of the dataframe as our colouring key.
 This is done by adding to the arguments building our chart object:
 ```Python
 chart = px.scatter(
     data_frame = demo_df,